notothen/LBEG_documentation/Stacks/README.md

 (steps (v) and (vi) are not mandatory)

 9. Do the steps (vii) and (viii) from the step 15 of the protocol.

-/!\ Warning: the explainations in the protocol are longer working.
+/!\ **Warning**: the explainations in the protocol are longer working.

 You need to follow these steps instead:
 - copy and paste the scripts present in the folder ```/staging/leuven/stg_00026/Useful_scripts/Stacks``` in your own ```scripts/``` folder
 - open the script ```Make_plot_number_loci_shared.sh``` and follow the instructions at the beginning of the script (changing the path for the input data and the path to the script ```plot_R_graphs_number_loci_shared.r```)
 - open the script ```Make_plot_snps_per_locus.sh``` and do the same manipulation as above